henriq20/dotfiles/README.md

 I'm currently using **Qtile** as my Window Manager.

+## Qtile requirements

+If you want to use my Qtile config, you may want to install these fonts:

+- JetBrains Mono;
+- Font Awesome 6 Pro Solid/Regular.

 ## Post Installation

 Here are some things I like to do on every arch install.